jamulix/NameToUnix/README.md

-# Filename Repair Tool
+# Filename Repair Tool for Linux
 # "NameToUnix"

+(german and english)

 A powerful command line tool for cleaning up file names according to Linux conventions.
-It works under Linux (and should also work under MacOS, but I have not tested it there).
+It works under Linux.
 The program is useful if many file names, e.g. after downloading and unpacking zip files from Windows file systems contain spaces or special characters.
 It saves an enormous amount of time by automatically replacing the offending characters.

 I have been using a similar program - a Perl script ***name2unix.pl*** - for about 15 years.
 It has saved me many, many hours of mindless renaming work.
 Now I'm learning Rust and wanted to write a useful command line application.  ***NameToUnix*** is the result.